shahid-43/replacement_policies/Q2/README.md

 4. If you add any extra function, do not forget to mention it in definitions header file.
 5. Add comments to describe what is going on in each function.
 6. The work in workload corresponds to a the sequence of pages where each page is represented by an integer.
+7. **Do not change or remove the already defined functions and the defined functions should behave according to the given instructions.**

 *Note: In the code, 80-20 is mentioned as local.*